phil-rice/helloApachePdfBox/README.md

 ```
 This makes four changes to the template.
 The template is loaded from the class path
-and then saved to a new file: `HelloWorld.pdf`
+and then saved to a new file: `output.pdf`

 * The units are in 'whatever the pds's units are'.
 Normally it will be in points aka 1/72th of an inch.
 * The coordinate (0,0) is the bottom left hand corner of the page